-This Farm Is Tweeting Puppies In Halloween Costumes Every Day In October & It's Too Cute For Your Eyes
+This Farm Is Tweeting Photos Of Puppies In Halloween Costumes Every Day In October

 It would seem as of late that our Twitter feeds are full of less-than-stellar tidings.
 Luckily, there are people like Lisa Seger of Blue Heron Farm, who want to bring a little sunshine to your life.
 With the help of foster dog named Hattie who recently had a litter of puppies, Seger has created the best viral Halloween content of the year: tweets of Halloween puppy portraits that are debuting every single day leading up to the holiday.

 In a series that has since (unsurprisingly) gone viral on Twitter, Lisa Seger (who, side note, is running for the Texas state House of Representatives), is documenting the first few weeks of life for five new members of her family.
 In each, a puppy is wearing a Halloween costume Lisa designed and crafted herself — and they are, naturally, cute as all heck.